sap-tutorials/Tutorials/tutorials/ci-best-practices-mobile-cordova/ci-best-practices-mobile-cordova.md

 The [SAP Mobile Platform SDK](https://store.sap.com/sap/cp/ui/resources/store/html/SolutionDetails.html?pid=0000013098&catID=&pcntry=DE&sap-language=EN&_cp_id=id-1527256329389-0) is our collection of tools and libraries that facilitates integration of Android, Windows and iOS mobile apps with SAP Mobile Platform and SAP Cloud Platform Mobile Services.
 For this specific guide, it most notably contains the Kapsel SDK, which is a subset specifically tailored to developing applications with Cordova.
 In order to be able to leverage the Cordova plugins provided by SAP, you will need to download and install it on your developer machine.
 In Section 3, *Uploading Kapsel Plugins to npm*, we are going to make those plugins available to the build server and ourselves by means of an npm registry.

 In order to obtain a copy, simply follow the link given above, log in to SAP Store with your SCN user, click the "Trial Version" button shown in Figure 3 and fill out the request form.
 An e-mail with download instructions is going to be sent to you.
+For this tutorial, version ``3.1`` has been used.

 Once installed, add the following line to ``~/.bash_profile`` for easier access later on: